 Dementia may be aided with a Ketamine treatment.
 Alzheimer's and other cognitive troubles have also been treated with IV Ketamine.
 Neuroplasticity studies have shown some promise in the aiding in conditions affecting memory, thought processes, social abilities, and anxiety.

-Cody and Sierra were my guides for this journey and I could not have chosen a better team to support me.
+Cody and the Kensho team were my guides for this journey and I could not have chosen a better team to support me.
 They are both incredibly knowledgeable, compassionate, present, experienced, kind, competent, and professional.Andrew

 They take their time to create a peaceful and calm environment and then remain there with you every step of the way through words, touch, or with additional medication/treatment if needed.Andrew